 Display

-The smartphone has a 6.44-inch FHD+ with a of 2400×1080.
+The smartphone has a 6.44-inch FHD+ AMOLED Display with a Resolution of 2400×1080.
 The display on the Vivo V20 looks great.
 It is bright enough for comfortable sunlight readability, the colours looked punchy and accurate.
 Also, Vivo has provided an option to change the colours of the display to a more warm or a cool tone, as per your liking.
 But in my opinion, the display looked great and I had a good viewing experience.

 One thing which I did miss here was a 90Hz display which would have really upped the experience.
 I felt the same with the Oppo F17 Pro when I reviewed it.
 And OnePlus is already giving a 90Hz display with their Nord which makes it a better choice if display matters to you the most.